mughal dynasty

 • Babur, the founder and first Emperor of the Mughal Empire, traced his lineage back to Genghis Khan and Timur.

-• Born on February 14, 1483, in the Fergana Valley, located in present-day Uzbekistan, Babur laid the foundation of the Mughal Dynasty.
+• Born on February 14, 1483, in the Fergana Valley, located in present-day Uzbekistan, Babur laid the foundation of the Mughal rule in the region.

 • In 1526 C.E., Babur achieved a pivotal victory over Sultan Ibrahim Lodi of Delhi at the First Battle of Panipat, marking the establishment of the Mughal Empire.